- About Us

 Use these tips when dealing with an insurance company:

-If you or somebody you love has been injured due to the careless or negligent actions of another person in the Denver area, reach out to the team at Manning Law for help today.
-Our team of Denver personal injury lawyers have extensive experience handling complex injury claims, and we will not hesitate to stand up to aggressive insurance carriers to ensure that you receive the compensation you need.
+If you or somebody you love has been injured due to the careless or negligent actions of another person in the Denver area, reach out to the legal team at Manning Law for help today.
+The team of Denver personal injury lawyers at our law firm have extensive experience handling complex injury claims, and we will not hesitate to stand up to aggressive insurance carriers to ensure that you receive the compensation you need.
 This includes coverage of your medical bills, lost wages, pain and suffering damages, and more.
-When you need a Denver personal injury attorney, you can contact us for a free consultation by clicking here or calling us at (720) 515-3191.
+When you need legal representation from a Denver personal injury attorney, you can contact us for a free consultation by clicking here or calling us at (720) 515-3191.